matthieus/testedGists/README.md

 testedGists
 ===========

-Useful enough code for a future copy/paste, but not enough for a full blown library.
-Tested because I prefer code that runs.
+Pretty standard code that I don't want to write again.
+Enough lines to deserve tests, but not enough for a full blown library.
+Please copy/paste if interested.

+Samples:
+//TODO!!!